davimgeo/davimgeo/README.md

 * 📚 Undergraduate Student in Geophysics at Universidade Federal Fluminense
 * 🌍 Undergraduate Reseacher at GISIS
-* 🚀 I'm an intern at Horizonte Soluções Geofísicas
-* 🐍 Currently studying Python and C++
+* 🐍 Currently studying C
 * 🗻 I'm learning how to develop algorithms for seismic simulation and inverse problems

 # ⭐ Experience